gura-doc/gura-doc.github.io/document/language-manual/chapter-12.md

 <strong>Path Name for Stream</strong>
 </p>
 <p>
 You can use a stream instance to access a file stored in a certain storage.
 While a stream is opened by specifying a path name associated with it, some modules would expand the path name handler so that it can recognize its specific name format.
-For example, importing a module named <code>curl</code> would allow access to a file stored in networks and enhance the path name handler to be able to recognize names that begin with '<code>http:</code>'.
+For example, importing a module named <code class="highlighter-rouge">curl</code> would allow access to a file stored in networks and enhance the path name handler to be able to recognize names that begin with '<code class="highlighter-rouge">http:</code>'.
 </p>
-<pre><code>import(curl)
+<pre class="highlight"><code>import(curl)
 print(readlines('http://example.com/index.html'))
 </code></pre>
 <p>
-For another example, module <code>zip</code> provides functions to read and write content of ZIP files. and it would make the path name accessible in a ZIP file.
-The example below prints a content of <code>doc/readme.txt</code> that is stored in <code>foo.zip</code>.
+For another example, module <code class="highlighter-rouge">zip</code> provides functions to read and write content of ZIP files. and it would make the path name accessible in a ZIP file.
+The example below prints a content of <code class="highlighter-rouge">doc/readme.txt</code> that is stored in <code class="highlighter-rouge">foo.zip</code>.
 </p>
-<pre><code>import(zip)
+<pre class="highlight"><code>import(zip)
 print(readlines('foo.zip/doc/readme.txt'))
 </code></pre>
 </li>